-PDL BioPharma, Inc. PDLI delivered earnings of 10 cents per share in the second quarter of 2018, beating the Zacks Consensus Estimate of 6 cents.
-However, the company’s bottom line was higher at 26 cents in the year-ago period.
+PDL BioPharma, Inc. PDLI delivered earnings of 9 cents per share in the second quarter of 2019, beating the Zacks Consensus Estimate of 3 cents.
+Meanwhile, the bottom line was lower than the year-ago figure of 10 cents.

 Quarter in Detail

-Product revenues for the quarter under review were $31.9 million, up 69% year over year.
-The same included $25.9 million from the sales of Noden products — Tekturna and Tekturna HCT — and $5.9 million from the sale of LENSAR laser system in the United States.
+Product revenues in the quarter were $17.8 million, down44% year over year.
+The same included $10.4 million from the sales of Noden products — Tekturna and Tekturna HCT — and another $7.4 million from the sales of LENSAR laser system in the United States.

-Royalty revenues from the Queen et al. licenses were lower than the year-ago period’s yield, mainly due to the extinguishment of Biogen’s BIIB U.S. product supply of its multiple sclerosis drug Tysabri.
-The drug was manufactured before the patent expiry with ex U.S. product supplies, which is rapidly depleting.
+Royalty revenues from the Queen et al. licenses were significantly lower than the year-ago period, mainly due to weak product supplies of Biogen’s BIIB multiple sclerosis drug Tysabri.

 PDL BioPharma, Inc. Price, Consensus and EPS Surprise

-Two better-ranked stocks in the healthcare sector are Gilead Sciences, Inc. GILD and Illumina, Inc. ILMN, both sporting a Zacks Rank #1 (Strong Buy).
+PDL carries a Zacks Rank #3 (Hold).
+A better-ranked stock in the healthcare sector is BeiGene, Ltd. BGNE, which sports a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.